Grits are not just a southern food

 On another note, the word "grits" comes from an Old English word: "grytt" which means a coarsely ground meal.
 There are also great nutrients in grits including folate, thiamine, niacin, and fiber.

 All this history aside, roasted garlic and herb pork loin over cheesy grits can be made in a very short time.
 How can something so good take so little time to prepare?
 Well, the ability to multi-task is the key here.
-You see, while the pork is cooking you can chop up your avocados, AND make the pico de gallo.
+You see, you'll start with the boneless pork loin recipe.
+While that's cooking you can chop up your avocados, AND make the pico de gallo.

 Next, cook your grits while the pork is resting.
 And, just like that you can prepare roasted garlic and herb pork loin over cheesy grits in about 30-40 minutes.

 Want to try the original southern recipe?
 Try Authentic Southern Shrimp and Grits.

 If you want to just enjoy some succulent grilled pork loin, then I recommend my Grilled Pork in Tamarind Sauce.
 I think the sweetness of tamarind would go really well with the spicy pico and creamy avocado.

 Roasted Garlic and Herb Pork Over Cheesy Grits

 - 2 cups milk

 - To make the pico de gallo, place all ingredients in a bowl and mix.
 Refrigerate until ready to use.

 - To cook the pork, preheat oven to 375'F.